The Melbourne Cup

 1861-1862

-The same horse won the first two races.
-A stallion named Archer would win the inaugural race, and then would go out and win another two-mile race the next day.
+The horse that took the first two races was the same horse.
+A stallion named Archer would win the first race, and then would go out the next day and win another two-mile race.
 He came back and defended his title the next year.
-A paperwork error denied him the chance to make it three in a row in 1863.
+A paperwork error denied him the opportunity to win three in a row.

 1876